Sky Force (film): Production

 The film first came into development in June 2022, with pre-production done by March 2023.
 The film was officially announced on 2 October 2023, on the occasion of Gandhi Jayanti.
 The film is inspired by India's retaliatory attack on Pakistan's Sargodha airbase in the Indo-Pakistani air war of 1965.

 Filming

 Principal photography began on 31 May 2023 in Mumbai.
 Filming moved to Lucknow in August 2023.
 The shooting was officially wrapped up on 26 April 2024.

 The film was shot over a period of 100 days (including 60 days for Akshay Kumar) in locations such as Mumbai, Lucknow, Sitapur, Amritsar, Hyderabad, Delhi, Pathankot and United Kingdom.
 A special song involving Veer Pahariya and Sara Ali Khan was shot in Mussoorie.
 Filming including patchwork concluded on 17 December 2024.

+Notably, Akshay Kumar had previously collaborated with Jio Studios and Maddock Films on a surprise appearance in producer Amar Kaushik's directorial venture Stree 2 (2024), also produced by Maddock founder Dinesh Vijan and Jio Studios CEO Jyoti Deshpande.

 Soundtrack

 The songs of the film are composed by Tanishk Bagchi which marks his debut as a solo composer while the background score is composed by Justin Varghese.
 The lyrics are written by Irshad Kamil, Manoj Muntashir and Shloke Lal.
 The first single titled "Maaye" was released on 8 January 2025.
 The second and third and fourth single titled "Kya Meri Yaad Aati Hai" and "Aankhon Mein Base Ho Tum" and "Maine Dil Se Poochha" was released on 11 January 2024.
 The third single titled "Rang" was released on 17 January 2025.
 The 1963 Lata Mangeshkar song "Ae Mere Watan Ke Logon" is used for an emotional tribute to India's soldiers.
 The fifth single "Tu Hain Toh Main Hoon" was released on 22 January 2025.